-Whilst it is difficult to predict a likelihood of success, the selected eradication techniques, toxin and bait give the LHI REP the best chance of being successful given the constraints on LHI and based on global experience developed over 30 years and more than 380 successful eradications worldwide.
-The success rate for mouse eradications from 1997-2014 on NZ islands using the same bait and technique is 100% or 11 from 11 attempts (Broome and Fairweather, 2016,) whilst rat eradications on islands over the same period have been 98% successful (37 of 39 attempts) (DIISE 2016).
+Whilst it is difficult to predict the likelihood of success, the selected eradication techniques, toxin and bait give the LHI REP the best chance of being successful given the constraints on LHI, based on global experience developed over 30 years and more than 380 successful eradications worldwide.
+The success rate for mouse eradications from 1997-2014 on NZ islands using the same bait and technique is 100% or 11 from 11 attempts (Broome and Fairweather, 2016) whilst rat eradications on islands over the same period have been 98% successful (37 of 39 attempts) (DIISE 2016).

 Constraints that increase the risk of failure and how they have been considered for the LHI REP are detailed below.

 |Efficacy of the bait||Brodifacoum is highly toxic to both rats and mice in minute quantities, allowing a lethal dose to be consumed in a single feed.
 It is also a chronic toxicant (i.e. its action is delayed) meaning the rodent does not associate any illness with the bait it has consumed.
 These two factors are important for avoiding the consumption of sub-lethal doses and the associated risk of bait shyness/avoidance.

 Trials on LHI confirmed that doses available during the REP are sufficient to kill all rats and mice.

 |Palatability of the bait and alternate food sources||The Pestoff 20R bait is specially designed to be highly palatable to rodents and this was shown on LHI even with alternate food available in the laboratory and in field conditions.
 The Pestoff 20R bait is much more palatable than commercial rodenticides containing Brodifacoum as these contain waxes to preserve life and taste deterrents to prevent human ingestion.